greeenboi/Analog-clock-image-training/README.md

 The minute hand in the images always lay directly on one of the 12 minute locations, ie 0 5, 10, etc. The hour hands are adjusted away from the exact hour by the value of the minute hand.
 For example the hour hand for say time 1:30 is located half way between 1 and 2 on the clock face.

 All images in the dataset are 224 X 224 X 3 jpg format

+***

+# Problem Statement

+The ability to read and tell time using analog clocks is a fundamental skill that most individuals acquire during childhood.
+However, some individuals may struggle with this skill due to various reasons, such as learning disabilities or lack of practice.
+Therefore, there is a need to develop a CNN-based model that can accurately and efficiently tell the time using analog clocks.

+The model should be able to take images of analog clocks as input and output the corresponding time in a digital format.
+This can have several potential applications, such as assisting individuals with visual impairments, improving educational tools for teaching time, and enhancing the accuracy of timekeeping in various industries.
+Additionally, the model can be trained on various types of analog clocks, including those with different designs, sizes, and hands' shapes, to ensure its effectiveness in real-world scenarios.